 Instructions

-- PREP: Preheat the oven to 400 degrees F. Very generously spray a glass or ceramic (not metal) 9x13-inch pan.
-Without shaking, open the can of coconut milk and remove 1/3 cup of the coconut milk solids and put into a small blender or food processor.
-Pour the remaining coconut milk into the prepared 9x13-inch pan.
+- Preheat oven to 400°F. Generously spray a glass or ceramic (not metal) 9×13-inch pan.
+Without shaking it, open the can of coconut milk and remove 1/3 cup of the coconut milk solids and put into a small blender or food processor.
+Pour the remaining coconut milk into the prepared 9×13-inch pan.

-- BAKE: Right into the pan with the coconut milk, add the uncooked basmati rice, chicken stock, soy sauce, 1 tablespoon olive oil, ginger & garlic, salt to taste (I add 1/2 teaspoon) entire package of un-thawed edamame, and unthawed frozen corn.
+- Right into the pan with the coconut milk, add the uncooked basmati rice, chicken stock, soy sauce, 1 tablespoon olive oil, ginger, garlic, salt (I add 1/2 teaspoon) entire package of unthawed edamame, and unthawed frozen corn.
 Stir with a wooden spoon until ingredients are incorporated.
-Spread in one even layer and cover tightly with foil.
+Spread in an even layer and cover tightly with foil.
 Bake for 40 minutes.
-After 40 minutes, remove the foil and bake for 15 more minutes.
+After 40 minutes, remove the foil and bake 15 more minutes.

-- SAUCE: Meanwhile, shred/chip chicken into small pieces and prepare the sauce by blending together the 1/3 cup coconut milk, remaining 2 tablespoons olive oil, 1/2 cup cilantro, 1 tablespoon jalapeno, 3 tablespoons lime juice + 1 teaspoon zest, and salt to taste (I add 1/4 teaspoon).
-Blend until JUST combined and cilantro is broken down (don't over blend) and place in the fridge until ready to use.
+- Meanwhile, shred/chop chicken into small pieces and make the sauce by blending together the 1/3 cup coconut milk, remaining 2 tablespoons olive oil, the cilantro, jalapeno, 1 teaspoon lime zest, 3 tablespoons lime juice, and salt to taste (I add 1/4 teaspoon).
+Blend until just combined and cilantro is broken down (don’t over-blend) and place in the fridge until ready to use.

-- ADD CHICKEN: Once dish has baked for 15 minutes without the foil, remove from the oven.
-Don't stir.
-Sprinkle the chicken over top of everything and then drizzle 2 tablespoons lime juice and 1 teaspoon zest over everything.
+- Once dish has baked for 15 minutes without the foil, remove from oven.
+Don’t stir.
+Sprinkle the chicken over everything and drizzle 1 teaspoon lime zest and 2 tablespoons lime juice over everything.
 Cover dish again with foil.
 Let stand at room temperature for 10 minutes.

 Recipe Notes